How to Fix Laptop Keys Not Working: Complete Guide [2025]

 You’re done.

-If updating drivers don’t work, then you need to uninstall the device and install it again.
+If updating drivers doesn’t work, then you need to uninstall the device and install it again.
 To do this, follow these steps:

 • Go to Start > Device Manager.

-• On Device Manager window, expand Keyboards category.
+• In the Device Manager window, expand the Keyboards category.

-• Right click on device type and select Properties.
+• Right-click on the device type and select Properties.

 • Now click Uninstall Device and press Ok.